joaotavora/eglot/README.md

 * 🏆 Folks over at Google [seem to like it][gospb].
 Thanks!
 * 👾 Eglot now lives in [Emacs itself](#emacscore)!

+See also [eglot-x][eglot-x] for non-standard protocol extensions support.

 # Get stable [GNU ELPA][gnuelpa] version

 Just type `M-x package-install RET eglot RET` into Emacs 26.3+.